 - 3 cups chocolate curls or chocolate sprinkles

-- Line three 9-inch cake pan with parchment and spray with nonstick cooking spray.
+Line three 9-inch cake pans with parchment paper and spray with nonstick cooking spray.
 Preheat the oven to 350 F.

-- When the dry ingredients are nearly incorporated, stop the mixer.
+When the dry ingredients are nearly incorporated, stop the mixer.
 Scrape down the bottom and sides of the bowl with a rubber spatula, and finish mixing the cake by hand.
 Divide the batter between the prepared pans, and smooth it into an even layer.
-Bake the cakes for 22-25 minutes, until a toothpick inserted into the center comes out with just a few moist crumbs attached.
+Bake the cakes for 22 to 25 minutes, until a toothpick inserted into the center comes out with just a few moist crumbs attached.
 Cool the cakes completely before using.

-- After 5 minutes, turn the mixer to medium-low and start adding the softened room temperature butter, 1-2 tablespoons at a time.
+After 5 minutes, turn the mixer to medium-low and start adding the softened room temperature butter, 1 to 2 tablespoons at a time.
 Once all of the butter is incorporated, add the vanilla extract and peppermint extract and mix it in.
 Stop the mixer and scrape down the bottom and sides once more.
 Turn the speed to medium and beat the buttercream for 10 minutes.

-- Divide the buttercream in half.
-Add the candy cane bits to have of the frosting, and mix in the melted, cooled unsweetened chocolate to the other half.
+Divide the buttercream in half.
+Add the candy cane bits to half of the frosting, and mix in the melted, cooled unsweetened chocolate to the other half.